Core Idea

 - For the top candidates, what trade-offs do you accept in tier-2 and tier-3 characteristics?

-- This systematic evaluation surfaces the genuine costs and benefits rather than relying on intuition or marketing materials
+- This surfaces genuine costs and benefits rather than relying on intuition or marketing materials

 Why This Matters

-Problems Without Explicit Criteria: Without explicit decision criteria, architects choose styles based on familiarity, trends, or vendor marketing rather than business needs:
+Without explicit criteria, architects choose styles based on familiarity or trends rather than business needs.
+Systematic criteria make decisions defensible, repeatable, and aligned with actual requirements.

 Related Concepts